Mabritoj/prometheus/README.md

 2. Pull the latest Prometheus container
   - docker pull prom/prometheus
 3. Tag and push both images to local Docker repository
+4. Change the group owner on the volume mount to "nobody"
+  - sudo chgrp -R nogroup /mnt/kubeshare/prometheus-store/